Master of Psychology (Health)

 - Self-awareness and emotional intelligence

-The degree provides graduates with the tertiary-level education required to be eligible for registration as a Psychologist with the Psychology Board of Australia.
-After a period of supervised registrar practice, graduates may apply for membership of the Australian Psychological Society (APS) College of Health Psychologists and also endorsement by the Psychology Board of Australia as a health psychologist.
+This degree provides graduates with the tertiary-level education required to be eligible for general registration as a Psychologist with the Psychology Board of Australia.
+Graduates may also choose to undertake a supervised registrar program, where upon successful completion they can gain endorsement by the Psychology Board of Australia as a Health Psychologist.

 Academic Program Rules